oceanhackweek/ohw19-project-computer_vision_club/README.md

 5.)
 Apply trained model to new data, take *good* predictions and add to training data

 #### The Current Task:

-Everyone should have access to the most updated version of 'jordan_scrap_notebook' and the results/sample/... data that Massimo organized.
+Everyone should have access to the most updated version of 'jordans_scrap_notebook' and the results/sample/... data that Massimo organized.
 With these you can now start your own training process! :)

 What you need to do is change the configure file which in the script, is a class titled `TrainConfig()`

-[Here](https://github.com/matterport/Mask_RCNN) is the link to the repo that we're using, if you need help, find what you need in the tutorials under the section __Getting Started__
+[Here](https://github.com/matterport/Mask_RCNN) is the link to the repo that we're using, if you need help, find what you need in the tutorials under the section *Getting Started*

 [Here](https://machinelearningmastery.com/how-to-train-an-object-detection-model-with-keras/) is the link to the Kangaroo tutorial.
 Jordan's script is almost the same exact code.
 If you don't understand why Jordan did what he did, read this!